lewisakura/blog/content/posts/barriers-to-communication.md

 # Incoherence
 Mumbling, stuttering, and slurring your speech can make it completely incoherent and your audience will not be able to understand you.
+Make sure to rehearse your speech and stay confident, and make sure to be clear so your audience can hear you.

 # Disengagement
 If your audience is not engaged with the communication, they will not absorb information or bother listening.
+Make your speech interesting by adding things the audience can relate to.

 # Distractions
 If you are attempting to establish communication in a distracting environment, your audience may be more interested in other things if you don’t make your communication engaging.
+Reduce distractions as much as possible such as moving to a more closed space.

 # Multimedia
 If your communication doesn’t have multimedia (images, videos, audio) your audience may become disengaged with it.
+Adding images can emphasise parts of your communication and re-engage your audience.

 # Body Language
 If your audience sees your body language as negative, they will become disengaged.
+Keep your body language positive and engaging.

 # Informal Language
 Usage of words such as slang words can result in your communication being unintelligible for certain people who do not know what the slang means.
+Keep your vocabulary simple and avoid terms that your audience may not understand.

 # Unorganisaed
 If you are stumbling through your communication because you never organised it or planned, your audience will not take you seriously and will disengage.
+Plan and rehearse your communication to make sure you stay on track and don't disengage the audience.

 # Unpresentable
 Without a proper presentation set up, your audience will not understand your communication well and may even completely misunderstand what you say.
+Make sure your communication is presentable, either by practicing it to make sure it makes sense, or with someone else and ask for feedback.